MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 All NetAdapterCx client drivers are Windows Driver Framework (WDF) drivers with power management functionality similar to all WDF drivers.
 NetAdapterCx drivers require additional networking-specific power configurations as detailed in this article.

-A typical networking device supports 3 common power management features:
+A typical networking device supports three common power management features:

 - The networking device can enter a lower-power (Dx) state when instructed by the OS.
   - The client driver registers optional WDF event callbacks to receive notification of power transitions, as described in [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).